 Research shows that increasing omega-3 fatty acid intake can reduce the symptoms of chronic inflammatory diseases among pediatric patients.

-In a group of school-age children, higher omega-3 fatty acid intake was associated with fewer asthmatic attacks and a lesser need for bronchodilator therapy.
+In a group of school-age children, higher omega-3 fatty acid intake was associated with fewer allergic reactions and a lesser need for bronchodilator therapy.
 Increased omega-6 fatty acid intake was associated with opposing trends.

-Various studies show that young women with lupus experience symptomatic improvement with omega-3 fatty acid supplementation.
+Various studies show that young women with haywire immunity experience relief.

-In a group of pediatric patients with inflammatory bowel disease, the Mediterranean diet, a regimen requiring high seafood intake, was associated with reduced intestinal inflammation.
+In a group of young people with digestive problems, the Mediterranean diet, a regimen requiring high seafood intake, was associated with nutritional improvement.

-Preliminary studies show that omega-3 fatty acids may retard the development of some pediatric cancers.
+Studies show that omega-3 fatty acids may retard the development of nerve tissue abnormalities in the young.

-Chronic inflammation wears people out, and its cancer risk is real no matter what age.
+Chronic inflammation wears people out, and its health risks are real no matter what age.
 Omega-3 fatty acids modulate kids’ inflammatory responses, keeping them on track to meet their goals.